GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 The main limitations of this implementation are:

 1. It's not very visual.
-2. You cannot make the code reusable easily.
-If you have states you'd like multiple enemies to have access to, like patrol, follow, or flee, you'll have to copy-paste the code from one enemy to another.
+2. You cannot easily make the code reusable.
+If you have states that you'd like multiple enemies to have access to, like patrol, follow, or flee, you'll have to copy-paste the code from one enemy to another.

 The last issue can be addressed with relatively small changes, like turning some of the state code into a library of functions or [objects](https://school.gdquest.com/glossary/object) that can be reused across scenes and scripts.